Predicting Residential Property Prices

 Actual vs Predicted Sale Price by Regression Model

 The most accurate predictions are computed by the Ridge Regression model.
-The complex model has the lowest Mean Absolute Error of $14,864.57 however, the model is likely more sensitive to overfitting predictions despite having a marginally lower Adjusted R-Squared value exhibited by the Huber Loss Function.
-The intermediate model is indicative of a good overall fit as it satisfactorily balances complexity and explanatory power.
+The complex model has the lowest Mean Absolute Error however, the model is likely more sensitive to fitting noise despite having a marginally lower Adjusted R-Squared value than the intermediate model.
+There is an approximate difference of $2,600 between the Ridge Regression model and Huber Loss Function.
+Even so, the Huber Loss Function's Adjusted R-Squared value is indicative of a good overall fit as it satisfactorily balances complexity and explanatory power.
+As the dataset has a modest number of highly priced houses, underestimated sale prices are likely reflective of the data set being heavily skewed towards relatively lower priced residential properties.
 The simple model which is similarly a Huber Loss Function performs noticeably worse on both metrics.
 Albeit the model’s simplicity, unseen data is likely prone to underfitting as data patterns may not be captured due to insufficient data.